oracle-devrel/technology-engineering/application-development/cloud-native/approach-workshop/README.md

 - Design principles and best practices that govern application architectures
 - The core requirements that apply to your application
 - Recommend technologies for modern applications
-- Showcase similar customers use cases
+- Showcase similar customers' use cases
 - Which architecture pattern fits your situation and the necessary steps to get there

+## When to use this asset?

+## How to use this asset?

 # License